RumahKita-homes/.github/profile/README.md

 ---

 ### About Us
-RumahKita (meaning "Our Home") started as a passion project to build a server where players truly feel they belong.
+RumahKita started as a passion project to build a server where players truly feel they belong.
 To achieve the perfect balance and gameplay we envisioned, we decided to step away from off-the-shelf plugins and build our own ecosystem from the ground up.

 This organization is the home for all the custom software that powers our network, ensuring our players get a highly tailored experience they won't find anywhere else.